OneNoteDev/OneDriveForBusiness-SetupPowerShellCmdlets/README.md

 *The tenant admin is a member of the Administrators group on the server on which you are running the Windows PowerShell script.

 ###PreSetupOdbSites.ps1
-These cmdlets will help Tenant Admins create the users' One Drive for business.
-The following cmdlets need to run:
+The PowerShell script contains cmdlets that will help Tenant Admins trigger the creation of the users' One Drive for business and grant them access to users OneDrive For Business Sites.

+They can be ran in the following sequence.

 1- Make the following functions available to the power shell, such as .
 C:\powershell\PreSetupOdbSites.ps1

 2- Add-UsersForOdbSitesCreation cmdlet
-Add users for their OneDrive for Business Sites to be created
+Add users for their OneDrive for Business Sites to be created.
+That can take up to one day.

 3- Grant-TenantAdminPermissionsToOdbSites cmdlet
 Grant-TenantAdminPermissionsToOdbSites cmdlet grants the TenantAdmin administrative permissions to the OneDrive sites of some users.

-##Add-UsersForMySitesCreation cmdlet
+##Add-UsersForOdbSitesCreation cmdlet
-Description:
 Add-UsersForMySitesCreation cmdlet can be used to trigger the creation of Users personal/MY sites.
 The users’ emails need to be separated by commas.
 You can pass in a maximum of 200 users.
 The creation can take up to one day to complete.

 Example: